zpix1/windisplay/CLI_USAGE.md

 WinDisplay can be used from the command line for automation and scripting.
 When no command is provided, the GUI application starts.

+### PowerShell note

+In production/release builds, `WinDisplay.exe` is built as a GUI-subsystem app (so it doesn’t open an extra console window when started normally).

+Because of that, **PowerShell may show the next prompt immediately**, and the command output can appear after the prompt.

+This is normal and the CLI command still runs correctly.
+If you need reliable, machine-friendly CLI behavior for scripting/automation, we can provide a separate console-subsystem CLI build, please create an issue.

 ### List Monitors

 Display information about all connected monitors: